-Ready to explore the mysteries of space?
-There are few moments more magical for kids than getting a telescope.
-We've tested over 100 different products to pick the best telescopes for kids.
-Each telescope recommended here is high quality, affordable, and easy to use.
+We've researched over 100 different products to find the best telescopes for kids.
 Get excited to put the timeless tradition of stargazing into the hands of the next generation!
-Let's jump right in.

 This is the most common telescope type.
 It has a big lens at the front which sends light directly into a mirror at the back and into then into the eyepiece.

 + Can be used for objects on earth.

 + Sealed tube protects optics.